Leather Working I

 Course Name: Leather Working I

 Leather Working I is an introduction to leather working.
 There is a primary focus on strap work as found in horse tack.
-Student projects are designed to allow the students to develop and demonstrate leather working skills.
-Students will perform repairs to tack as repair projects are available.
+Projects are designed to develop and demonstrate leather working skills.
+Students will perform repairs to tack as projects are available.

 Week 1-2.
 Hand stitching; hand stitch single ply leather project; hand stitch double ply leather project

 Week 3-4.
 Leather working tools; utility knife holder project; round knife holder project

 Week 7-8.
 Hardware; lead strap project; repairs

 Week 9-12.
 Stamping / carving; halter project; repairs